andrewhead/codescoop/README.md

 * `-src-prec java`: runs Soot on a `.java` file instead of a `.class` file
 * `-f J`: produces a Jimple IR file (instead of a class)

+### Editing Java code

+If you like to use `vi` to edit the Java code, consider using the `editjava` script in the `java/` directory.
+This sets up the class path to include all of the dependencies before starting `vi`, in case you have an integrated Linter and want to make sure it notices all your dependencies.

 ### Style Guide